Floorp-Projects/Floorp/docs/setup/contributing_code.rst

    few lines, but they're a great way to learn about setting up your development environment, navigating Bugzilla, and making contributions to the Mozilla codebase.
--  Visit `firefox-dev.tools <http://firefox-dev.tools>`_ - we list
-   Firefox Developer Tools bugs for new contributors.
 -  `Student Projects <https://bugzil.la/kw:student-project>`_ - are
    larger projects, such as might be suitable for a university student for credit.
 Of course, if you are not a student, feel free to fix one